About The Author

 Cheers!

-• avatar Jeanette Blazso says:
+• Jeanette Blazso

 I just finished the first book in the trilogy and can’t wait to read the next two!
 I was engrossed from the very beginning – page 1 to be exact.
 I needed to know what was going to happen next so much that I read much too fast and had to keep going back to reread!
 No time for any more comment as I have to get the rest of the trilogy and get back to reading!
 Thank you for such an engrossing series!

-• avatar Joseph Lallo says:
+• Joseph Lallo

 Hi Jeanette!
 Thanks for the comment.
 I’m really glad you enjoyed the first book, and I hope you enjoy the rest of the series.
 Thanks for reading!